IgniteUI/help-topics/topics/02_Controls/Editors/05_igTextEditor/05_Migrating-to-the-new-igTextEditor.md

 addListItems|Used to add the objects within the items array at the location indicated by the index.|This method is removed.
 You should manipulate your data object and rebind the UI component to the updated data for such a scenario. clearListItems|Removed all items from list.|This method is removed.
 You should manipulate your data object and rebind the UI component to the updated data for such a scenario. dropDownElement|Got reference to jquery object which is used as container of dropdown.|This method is renamed to `dropDownContainter` to better communicate what it does. dropDownVisible|Set visibility of dropdown list according to the Boolean value that is passed.|Only gets visibility of dropdown list.
-There are new methods - [showDropDown:](#showDropDown) and [hideDropDown:](#hideDropDown), that replaces the previous functionality. findListItemIndex|Found index of list item by text that matches with the search parameters|
+There are new methods - [showDropDown](#showDropDown) and [hideDropDown](#hideDropDown), that replaces the previous functionality. findListItemIndex|Found index of list item by text that matches with the search parameters|
 getRegionalOption|Gets calculated value of regional option used by numeric and date editors.|This method in no longer available. getSelectedText|Used to get selected text in editor.|This method is removed as it doesn't make sense to have such a method in text editor.